markediahinds/Portfolio-Markedia/README.md

 ## About Me

-Hi, I'm **Markedia**, also known as **Moka**, a ever-evolving software engineer with experience in full-stack development.
+Hi, I'm **Markedia**, also known as **Moka**, an ever-evolving software engineer with experience in full-stack development.
 I specialize in creating clean, functional, and user-centered applications using technologies like JavaScript, React, Node.js, and more.
 I'm always eager to learn, explore new tools, and solve real-world problems through code.

 ## Projects